Full-Time RVing With A Plan B

 Why Thousand Trails?

 Thousand Trails is definitely a membership we highly recommend.
 In fact, you can almost say we did the research for you.
 Ha!
 I may have researched this to death!
-I joined groups, read the endless rules/contract they have, and talked to many people who have the membership, and ones that didn’t renew memberships for various reasons.
-The relentless questions were asked, and thank you to our friend Rob Kenny who sold us the membership for all his patience.
+I joined groups, read the endless rules/contracts they have, and talked to many people who have the membership, and ones that didn’t renew memberships for various reasons.
+The relentless questions were asked.
 No matter which plan you choose in Thousand Trails, you can’t go wrong.
 If you plan to be on the east or west coast, Thousand Trails can be such an asset.
 It’s a lifetime membership, with a small annual renewal.
-But you can stay 2-3 week in campgrounds for free, and depending on the membership, go from campground to campground always staying free.
+But you can stay 2-3 weeks in campgrounds for free, and depending on the membership, go from campground to campground always staying free.
 No strings!
 I promise!
-If you’re looking to save a heap of money on the membership, I recommend Rob Kenny in Oregon.
-Best benefit of all … there is no tax in Oregon!
-Rob has been talking up Thousand Trails for years.
-Even before he worked for them.
-He’s not a salesman, he’s a friend who will inform you, answer your questions, and be honest about it.
-He listens!
-He takes no short cuts, and follows through, continuing to answer any questions, give suggestions and any help along the way even after your purchase.
-Plus, the Irish accent doesn’t hurt!
-Ha!
-Whether you purchase your membership from Rob or not – Call or email him with any questions you might have.
-He will have the answer.
-He’s passionate about Thousand Trails, and he will definitely do you right!
+If you’re interested in Thousand Trails and have some questions, please click here, to see our Thousand Trails page.
+We make it easy for you to get a quote on exactly what you need.

 And don’t worry … we’ll still share all our epic boondocking locations with you all.
 That is still our preferred method of travel and always will be.
 But just fair warning, you might be seeing a lot of baby pictures coming across our feed in the near future.